Jacksonville Jazz Festival

 - Budget - (904) 741-9910

-The cheapest accommodation options I could find in and around Jacksonville, Florida during the festival period (late May) are shown below (Full list here.):
+The cheapest accommodation options I could find in and around Jacksonville, Florida during the festival period (late May) are shown below (Click HERE for a complete list):

-*** Hotel prices rise exponentially as you get closer to the festival date.
-Book early. ***
+*** Hotel prices rise exponentially as you get closer to the festival dates.
+Book early to avoid disappointment. ***

-If you are on a super shoe-string budget you can always check out HostelWorld and get a bed in Jacksonville for as little as $20.38! - (Private rooms $20.50+)
+If you are on a super shoe-string budget then search HostelWorld and get a bed in Jacksonville for as little as $20.38! - (Private rooms $20.50+)

 If you’re travelling with a bit of wonga then you might like to check out the Casa Monica Hotel in Saint Augustine, Florida – which has been voted by many as one of the best hotels in Florida.